Domain-driven design for AI agents: a beginner-friendly guide

 print(f"Sorry, I couldn't add that task: {exc}")

-The LLM can be creative with parsing, but the domain ensures consistency.
-If the LLM tries to add a duplicate task, the aggregate root rejects it—no special-casing needed in prompts.
+The LLM can be creative with parsing, but the domain decides what is consistent.
+If it tries to add a duplicate task, the aggregate root rejects it.
+You do not need a special clause in your prompt about that case.

 Tooling to bring the model to life

-DDD doesn't require special frameworks, but certain tools make implementation smoother—especially for AI agents.
+DDD does not require special frameworks.
+A few tools, though, make the implementation smoother, especially for AI agents.

 FastAPI

-FastAPI pairs beautifully with DDD.
-Use routers to separate bounded contexts (/tasks, /schedule), Pydantic models for request/response validation, and dependency injection to wire up repositories.
+FastAPI maps cleanly onto DDD layers.
+Use routers to separate bounded contexts (/tasks, /schedule), Pydantic models for request and response validation, and dependency injection to wire up repositories.

 Structure your project in layers: